 Here is how to do a Marketing Plan.
-We produce marketing plans that are used for all types of businesses and organisations.
-They can be used as standalone plans.
-They can be used as part of a business plan.
-Or you may use these marketing plans as project plans, campaign plans, business plans within a wider context for your business.
+It might be part of the Business Plan, of which I see many.
+It could be as a stand-alone plan for your whole business.
+It can be a marketing plan for one of your services, a brand or a product.
+And the beginning of the year, start of a budget period, or when your launch a company is a time when you need a marketing plan.
+Marketing plans are used for all types of businesses and organisations.
 The challenge is the same.
 The shape of the marketing plan is the same.
 You start with a vision, you assess the wider challenges on a global or regional context.
 You look at opportunities and threats more locally.
 And you have your marketing objective to achieve.
 Your do a SWOT and audit, develop a strategy and produce a marketing mix plan, with and a more detailed implementation schedule, with budgets and KPIs.
 This is how to do a marketing plan, with templates, guides and how to implement your strategy with useful links.
 We include in particular a mind map and CIM step by step guide.

 A brief note on Mind-Maps.
 I am late convert to these.
 We use XMind which is one of the most popular.
 Why do I recommend it?
 Simple, because:

 - You can start with a free version

 - Export to pdf, Word, Images and various documents

 - It produces in colour, black and white

 I have not looked up their sales blurb….these are just my reasons.